ICAcap/ytb-notebook-ts/PRODUCT_ASSESSMENT.md

 - Treat both as genuinely optional — don't add AI just to check a box; add it if it's the actual next thing that makes the product better.

 **Tier 4 — operational, not user-facing:**
-- `robots.txt`/sitemap + OG images — pointless today (no public route exists to crawl), worth adding once the Tier 1 share link ships.
+- `robots.txt`/sitemap + OG images — `/demo` is now a real public route worth being crawlable; low effort, still not done.
 - Self-hosted analytics (see below) to know if the live demo is actually being looked at.
 - Error tracking so a recruiter's edge-case click doesn't just silently white-screen.